‘Meeting Many Mouths’ in Myanmar

 One of them is Taing Yin Thar Restaurant in Yangon, a place that has become famous among tourists and locals alike.
 The owner, Mrs. Yamin Aung, claims there is no other place like Taing Yin Thar in the whole country.

 The variety of food offered at Taing Yin Thar represents the eight major ethnic groups residing in Myanmar.
-The menu, of course, is in English language, and of great help to the foreign visitor.
+The menu, of course, is in the English language, and of great help to the foreign visitor.

 Many ingredients that are used in the kitchen are from the area where the respective dishes come from.
 The result is authentic regional tastes, hence the popularity of the restaurant.
 Look out for the rather spicy Rakhine food or try a milder Bamar curry.
 Vegetarians will find that the Myanmar National Restaurant – Taing Yin Thar offers a range of vegetarian dishes too, although the act of, for example, catching a fish is morally tricky.
 Buddhist belief prohibits killing of any life, and therefore the fisherman who just caught a fish will put it on the ground.
 If the fish then dies, it wasn’t the fisherman’s fault but someone else’s.